-At all levels, candidates showed the ability to write with engagement and flair, often alongside a subtle understanding of the blog genre and the potential audiences for their travel writing.
+At all levels, candidates showed the ability to write with engagement and flair, often alongside some understanding of the genre and the potential audiences for their presentation.
 However, where candidates made better use of the source materials, achievement was much higher.
-Centres should continue to work on their candidates' ability to select key information from the source texts and use that information to create an original new text.
-Some candidates used very little material from the sources, resulting in travel blogs that were often entertaining and well expressed, but relying almost entirely on fictional material from the candidates' own imagination.
+Centres should continue to work on their candidates' ability to select key information from the source texts and use that information to create a completely original new text.
+Some candidates used only a little material from the sources, resulting in presentations that were often well expressed and entertaining, but relying too much on material from the candidates' personal knowledge of fairy tales or Disney movies.

-Equally, significant direct "lifting" from the source texts, even with some attempt to reframe or paraphrase the material, is not a productive approach to this question.
+Equally, significant direct "lifting" from the source texts, even with some attempt to reorganise, reframe or paraphrase the material, is not a productive approach to this question.
 Inevitably, the writing can lack originality and flair and the responses can be quite long, as candidates struggle to be selective with the information.
-Even at the higher levels, where candidates were often able to adopt a fluent and lively voice when writing sections entirely from their own imagination or experience, many included lengthy passages that were lifted from the source with only minor amendments.
-At the lower levels, this kind of reliance on the language of the source texts was quite significant, particularly for Text C, where candidates often copied the bullet-pointed list at the end of their response.
+Even at the higher levels, where candidates were often able to adopt a fluent and lively voice when writing sections entirely from their own imagination or experience, many included passages that were lifted from the source with only minor amendments.